Uninett/Howitz/README.rst

     1. Create an empty ``.howitz.toml`` file in the project root folder.
     2. Copy the values from the example config file ``dev-howitz.toml`` to ``.howitz.toml``.
-    3. Open ``.howitz.toml`` file and fill out 2 of the required config values: ``SECRET_KEY`` and ``server``.
+    3. Open ``.howitz.toml`` and fill out at least the config values: ``SECRET_KEY`` and ``server``.
 Those values are left empty in the example config file.
-    4. Play around with the config values in `.howitz.toml`` file if desired.
+    4. Play around with the config values in ``.howitz.toml``, if desired.

-    Read more about other configuration methods, and different configurations options and variables in the `Configuration`_ section.
+    Read more about other configuration methods, different configurations options and variables in the `Configuration`_ section.

 4. User management step:
     1. Check if you have an existing user in the Howitz database, from the project root folder run::